CodeYourFuture/syllabus/docs/finalproject/week-1/lesson.md

 Don't forget to also read your teammates updates.
 This way you can understand what is happening in the team and support each other.

 Set a time for this and stick to it.
+Put it in your calendar.

 Afterwards, post a team summary in the main class channel.